chadsansing/cineris-campaign/gm-notes/session-8-spoilers.md

 Jem wants to:

 - Raise Aarok.
-- Prove herself worthy to be Aarok's chief priest and lieutenant over Root.
+- Prove herself worthy to be Aarok's chief warpriest and lieutenant over Root.
 - Kill Root, if necessary.
 - Follow Aarok to drive out the humans.